inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 ### Upgrade InvenioRDM

-Make sure that your virtual env is now running with Python 3.9.
-InvenioRDM v12 is also tested with Python 3.12.
+Make sure that your virtual env is now running with at least Python 3.9.
+(InvenioRDM v12 is also tested with Python 3.12.)

-Upgrade the RDM version:
+There are two options to upgrade your system.

+#### Option 1

+This approach upgrades the dependencies in place.
+Your virtual environment for the v11 version will be gone afterwards.

 ```bash
 cd <my-site>